 (7) And they asked him, “Teacher, when will these things be, and what will be the sign when these things are about to take place?”

 Here we need to remind ourselves our purpose is to look only at what is in the text and how they might have understood it, and not to place our own understanding from our current day perspective upon the text.
 Looking only at Matthew, we are tempted in our minds to go to the end of the world and the second coming.
 But that is not what the disciples asked, they would have had no concept of that reality as we have today.
 Looking at Mark and Luke we can better understand the question, when will the temple be destroyed, what will be the sign of its destruction, the end of the current age, and the beginning of the Messiah's earthly rule?
+In the minds of the disciples, a time in which the Temple would not exist would consititute the end of an age.
 There is simply nothing more to be seen in the text other than their question.
 Jesus answers their curiosity in great detail, yet not as they seem to expect, for he cautions them about such curiosity and being led away by false teachers taking advantage of those overly occupied in such things.

 Matthew 24:4-5 ESV